Currency banner with market chart and symbols

 How can I protect my business from exchange rate movements on supplier payments?

 A forward contract locks in today’s rate for a future payment, eliminating rate risk between order and settlement.
-For ad hoc payments, a rate alert lets you act when rates are favourable.
+For ad hoc payments, a limit order auto-executes at your target rate.
+See our full currency hedging guide.

 What happens if my supplier doesn’t receive the full amount?

 Shortfalls are usually caused by correspondent bank deductions along the SWIFT chain.
 Request an MT103 from your provider to trace the payment.
-Paying in the supplier’s local currency and using a specialist reduces the likelihood of deductions occurring.
+Prevent them by specifying on your invoice that the full invoiced amount must arrive net of all charges.

-Cambridge Currencies helps UK businesses pay overseas suppliers efficiently — with better rates than banks, no platform to navigate, and a real specialist who understands your payment requirements.
+Cambridge Currencies helps UK businesses pay overseas suppliers efficiently — with better rates than banks and a real specialist who understands your payment requirements.
+Check live rates via our currency converter or compare our exchange rates.
 We work exclusively with FCA-authorised payment partners, ensuring your funds are fully protected at every stage.
 Request a free quote or speak to a specialist today.

 About the Author